Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Duke Performance Insights

-- The Blue Devils have a +200 scoring differential, topping opponents by 16.6 points per game.
-They're putting up 83.3 points per game to rank 33rd in college basketball and are allowing 66.7 per outing to rank 89th in college basketball.
+- The Blue Devils average 83.3 points per game (33rd in college basketball) while allowing 66.7 per outing (89th in college basketball).
+They have a +200 scoring differential overall and outscore opponents by 16.6 points per game.

-- Duke wins the rebound battle by an average of 4.5 boards.
-It is recording 36 rebounds per game (214th in college basketball) compared to its opponents' 31.5 per outing.
+- Duke comes out on top in the rebound battle by an average of 4.5 boards.
+It is grabbing 36.0 rebounds per game (214th in college basketball) compared to its opponents' 31.5 per outing.

-- Duke has committed 8.4 turnovers per game (fifth in college basketball action), 4.2 fewer than the 12.6 it forces on average (135th in college basketball).
+- Duke has won the turnover battle on average this season, committing 8.4 per game (fifth in college basketball play) while forcing 12.6 (135th in college basketball).

 Syracuse Performance Insights

-- The Orange have a +104 scoring differential, topping opponents by eight points per game.
-They're putting up 78.4 points per game, 101st in college basketball, and are allowing 70.4 per contest to rank 163rd in college basketball.
+- The Orange put up 78.4 points per game (101st in college basketball) while allowing 70.4 per outing (163rd in college basketball).
+They have a +104 scoring differential and outscore opponents by 8.0 points per game.

-- Syracuse is 127th in the country at 38 rebounds per game.
-That's similar to the 38.4 its opponents average.
+- Syracuse averages 38.0 rebounds per game (127th in college basketball), compared to the 38.4 of its opponents.

-- Syracuse connects on 7.1 three-pointers per game (228th in college basketball), while its opponents have made 7.3 on average.
+- Syracuse makes 7.1 three-pointers per game (228th in college basketball), while its opponents have made 7.3 on average.

 - Syracuse wins the turnover battle by 3.1 per game, committing 11.8 (185th in college basketball) while its opponents average 14.9.